1. Home

 I have software with limited licenses that I only want certain users to have access to.
 How do I make sure only those users can load the modules for that software?

-You can accomplish this by putting the modules in question in a different directory than the rest of the modules.
-Then in the /etc/profile.d/modules.sh
+1. Place the module or modules in question in a different directory from the other modules.

 if [ "$ENABLE_LMOD" == "0" ];then